strapi/blocks-react-renderer/README.md

     <BlocksRenderer
       content={content}
       blocks={{
-        // You can use the default components to set class names
+        // You can use the default components to set class names...
         paragraph: ({ children }) => <p className="text-neutral900 max-w-prose">{children}</p>,
         // ...or point to a design system
         heading: ({ children, level }) => {